Arxero/codehub/_posts/2020-01-22-Angular project with just Ngrx and Material.md

 }
 ```

-And finally `ng serve` should add show you the people on home page.
+And finally `ng serve` should show you the people on home page.